HectorTorresE/AwsomeBook-ES6/README.md

 # Awsome Books
-This project based on the linter configuration. setup project built with html and css
+This is a Book libary that includes the ability to add and remove book from a list

 ![image](https://user-images.githubusercontent.com/31547587/153972403-71268863-5226-4738-beb2-149889a49786.png)